 Presumably, this would have been the end of the vintage car industry in the country.
 Contrary to expectations, you will still see many old cars in Cuba today.
 This is because of various factors, such as the cost of the new cars in Cuba.
-For instance, a new Peugeot might cost $250,000, making it unaffordable for most average Cubans, especially those who earn approximately $20 a month.
+For instance, a new Peugeot might cost $250,000, making it unaffordable for most average Cubans, especially those earning approximately $20 monthly.

 Moreover, the Trump administration reversed all the policy changes that Obama introduced.
 Today, the Cuban government maintains a monopoly on car sales.
 In 2020, it opened about 80 stores dealing with car parts and domestic appliances.

-The Russia-Ukraine war and sanctions on transactions with Russia also pose a bigger problem for the Cubans.
+The Russia-Ukraine war and sanctions on transactions with Russia also pose a bigger problem for Cubans.
 That’s because most of the spare parts for cars come from Russia.
 They will now be more expensive and take longer to import.

 Modern cars in Cuba

 Chinese, South Korean, and some European car models are the typical modern vehicles in Cuba.
 Since 2009, the modern vehicles that this country has imported include Geely CK, Kia, Peugeot, Hyundai, and Renault.

 The Chinese Geelys are used as police cars.
 Besides the public vehicles, most modern Cuban cars belong to diplomats, government officials, and prominent Cuban artists.